python-be/python-be.github.io/README.md

 ### PROJECT ORGANISATION

-  - According to *Lektor*, a project is comprised of following directories at the very basic level: assets, content, models and templates
+According to *Lektor*, a project is comprised of following directories at the very basic level: assets, content, models and templates

-    #####(i)   assets:
+####   assets:

   - This contains all the static files such as CSS, JS and images

-    #####(ii)  content:
+####   content:

   - This contains corresponding `contents.lr` file for each page/block of the application.

   - The `contents.lr` file at **_python-be.github.io/content/contents.lr_** is the global one, meaning that it has the content of the home page.

   - Some of the pages like *events, partners and testimonials* are designed with a Parent-child page approach, so the main **content** directory has subdirectory for each of these parent blocks and the parent-block directory has subdirectory for each child.

   - There is a `contents.lr` file corresponding to each child-directory.
     For example in **_content/events/fosdem2019_** there is a `contents.lr` file which contains the content of the event 'fosdem2019'.

   - When we have attachments specific to a page or block, we can put them in the respective directory along with its **contents.lr** file.
     For example attachments for the event `flask_web_development` will be placed at **_content/events/flask_web_development/_**

-    #####(iii) models
+####   models

   - This directory contains `.ini` files corresponding to each table/model used in the application.

   - Each `.ini` file has some number of fields and respective information for the model fields.

   - In our application, we have different sections on the same page (Home page) which are called `flowblocks` in Lektor.
     So we have an additional directory **flowblocks** that works same as **models** but this contains `.ini` files for the **flowblocks** or different sections of the page rather than a new page.

-    #####(iv)  templates
+####   templates

   - This contains **jinja2** templates for each page of the application.

   - These are `.html` pages corresponding to each endpoint.

-     - For *sections* or *flowblocks* as used in our application, the templates directory contains a sub-directory call `blocks` which contains jinja templates for the respective sections.
+  - For *sections* or *flowblocks* as used in our application, the templates directory contains a sub-directory called **blocks** which contains jinja templates for the respective sections.

   - Each of these templates `extend` the special template `layout.html` to fetch HTML content common for each template, and in *Lektor*, by default `page.html` is accessed as the home page.